acmdas/das_fieldstones/morefieldstones2019.md

 Sunday, 29 December 2019

 “Well over two thousand years ago, science as we know it was offered to the West with a warning tag attached to it: Use this, but don’t be tricked by it.
 And of course, impatient little children that we are, we tore off the tag and ignored the warning.”—Peter Kingsley, *Reality* (2003).

+## Quotes
+Tuesday, 31 December 2019

+Quotes from Kevin Kelly’s [Cool Tools](https://kk.org/cooltools/) site:

+- “The most courageous decision that you can make each day is to be in a good mood.”—Voltaire

+- “Let everything happen to you: beauty and terror.
+Just keep going.
+No feeling is final.”—Rainer Maria Rilke

+- “A good marriage is one in which each spouse secretly thinks he or she got the better deal, and this is true also of our friendships.”—Anne Lamott

+- “Things usually happen around us, not to us.”—Unknown, found on Reddit

+- “We suffer more in imagination than in reality.”—Seneca